bitjson/bch-zce/readme.md

 </small>

+### Transaction Replacement Period

+The [5 second transaction replacement period](#zce-relay--mining-policies) is chosen based on [existing usage and real-world testing](#transaction-conflict-monitoring).
+Because 1) all mining nodes appear to hear transactions in less than 3 seconds, 2) the network can be relied upon to accept ZCE-secured transaction replacements for around 5 seconds, and 3) payees delay any transactions with a previously-seen conflict, the replacement period offers immediate confidence in any valid ZCE-secured transaction.

+Additionally, existing payment processors and point-of-sale packages typically monitor the network for 5 to 10 seconds before accepting a zero-confirmation transaction.
+By only allowing replacement within a 5 second window, the security of existing systems is not reduced.

 ### Monitoring for Replacement Transactions

 Because ZCE-secured transactions can be replaced for up to 5 seconds, the theoretical cost of fraud rises 5 seconds after an initial ZCE-secured transaction is broadcasted.

 For example: an attacker makes a $5 purchase which is secured by a $5 ZCE.
 Within 5 seconds of the initial broadcast, the attacker can broadcast a conflicting ZCE-secured transaction secured by a $5.01 ZCE which pays funds back to their own wallet.
 (This fraud costs the attacker slightly more than the original $5 payment, but the attacker may have non-monetary motives.)

-After 5 seconds, when ZCE replacement over the network is no longer possible, the maximum cost of fraud to the attacker rises to $10 (the original payment + ZCE) – while fraud-as-a-service mining pools could offer a chance at a discount from the $5 payment, the attacker always risks $10 by sharing a double spend with a mining pool.
+After 5 seconds, when ZCE replacement over the network is no longer possible, the maximum cost of fraud to the attacker rises to $10 (the original payment + ZCE) – while fraud-as-a-service mining pools could offer a chance<sup>1</sup> at a discount from the $5 payment, the attacker always risks $10 by sharing a double spend with a mining pool.

 This property offers another simple strategy for improving ZCE transaction security: payees could monitor the network for ~5 seconds prior to releasing goods, ensuring attackers are always forced to pay the higher cost.
 This mode is excluded from the specification because it re-introduces a waiting period for users, harming user experience.
 Security is likely better improved by increasing `instantAcceptanceEscrow`, but some rare use cases may both require additional security and find the additional delay preferable to increasing escrow values.

+1. Attacks are only successful if the colluding miner finds the network's next block.
+This occurs with a probability equal to the colluding miner's portion of network hash power.

 ### Limitation on Immediate Reuse of Escrowed Funds